Activating your Westpac business credit or debit card

 To set up automatic payments you’ll need to contact each service provider and supply them with:

 - Card expiry date

-- Card verification number - this is the last 3 digits on the back of your Mastercard or Visa.
+- Card verification value (CVV) - this is the last 3 digits on the back of your Mastercard or Visa.

 Manage any previous recurring payments

-If your card has been reissued as a result of being lost or stolen, the card details (number, expiry date and CVV) will be different.
+If your card has been reissued after being lost or stolen, the card details (number, expiry date and CVV) will be different.
 Some details may also be different if the card was reissued because of damage, or if it expired.

 You’ll need to give the new details to any companies that were automatically debiting your previous card for services such as phone, electricity or rent.
 You can do this by giving them a call or checking their websites to see if you can update online.